jax-ml/jax/docs/notebooks/autodiff_remat.md

 +++ {"id": "A-NbCn8A6TFK"}

-This scan-over-layers version reduces compile times, but by foiling some XLA optimizations it can lead to inefficient computation of gradients.
+This scan-over-layers version reduces compile times, but by foiling some compiler optimizations it can lead to inefficient computation of gradients.
 To mitigate the issue, we would use `jax.checkpoint` on the scanned function:

 +++ {"id": "iHVVNVdO66Dv"}